 - Protect heart against damaging effects of carditis

-Angina is caused due to reduced supply of blood to the heart.
-Blood carries oxygen throughout the blood and depriving the heart of oxygen will have fatal consequences.
+Angina is caused due to a reduced supply of blood to the heart.
+Blood carries oxygen throughout the body and depriving the heart of oxygen will have fatal consequences.

-Angina stars with a chest pain and it spreads to the left arm, shoulder and jaw.
-It is occurred due to shortness of breath and sweating.
+Angina starts with chest pain and it spreads to the left arm, shoulder and jaw.
+It occurred due to shortness of breath and sweating.

 - Risk factors include smoking, diabetes mellitus, and cholesterol levels.

 - Genetic and hereditary factors may also cause this disease.

 Treatment of Ischemic heart disease includes medications like

 - Organic nitrates help to relax the non-specific smooth muscles.